teijatestaaja/qweb-tutorial/README.md

 ## 13. Settings / Configuration

+Tips: SetConfig keyword can be used to change the runtime behavior of QWeb.
+Changes done with SetConfig will apply globally.
+Settings to aid debugging include SearchMode, LogScreenShot, Debug_Run, ClearKey, CheckInputValue and LineBreak.

+SearchMode can be used to highlight the element QWeb finds.
+LogScreenShot can be used to turn screenshot logging off since by default QWeb takes a screenshot on all failed keywords.
+Setting Debug_Run enables QWeb to automatically open debugging mode on every fail.
+ClearKey does not remove existing text in the input field.
+CheckInputValue can be used to validate that the text you tried to input is actually fully stored in the input field.
+LineBreak can be used to change line break that is typed into the input field.

 No exercise, just read through the material.

 ## 14. Extending QWeb

+Tips: There are two ways of extending keywords, either by reusing functionality provided by QWeb or creating own functionality from scratch.

 No exercise, just read through the material.